< Back to Blog Home Page

 9. Business Context, Domain Knowledge, and Industry-Specific Training

 Technical skills are only half the equation for a data or AI professional.
 Without understanding the business context, even the most accurate model or efficient pipeline is just a technical exercise.
-This part of the IT onboarding checklist focuses on grounding new hires in the company's business model, competitive landscape, and the specific problems they are being hired to solve.
+This part of the IT onboarding checklist focuses on grounding new hires in the company's business model, the competitive environment, and the specific problems they are being hired to solve.
 It bridges the gap between data and business value, ensuring that the solutions they build are relevant, impactful, and aligned with strategic goals.

 This step transforms a data scientist from a model builder into a problem solver and a data engineer from a pipeline constructor into a business enabler.
 For example, a new hire at Stripe needs to learn the intricacies of payment systems, while one at a healthcare AI company must understand patient data regulations and clinical workflows.
 Failing to provide this context leads to solutions that miss the mark and a prolonged time-to-impact for the new team member.